Autodesk/synthesis/tutorials/MatchMode.md

 ## Intro

-Match Mode is a new mode in Synthesis that allows you to simulate a FIRST match using a field of your choice, complete with alliances, and a scoreboard to track points.
+Match Mode is a new mode in Synthesis that allows you to simulate a FIRST match using a field of your choice, complete with alliances and a scoreboard to track points.

 ### Accessing Match Mode

 After opening Synthesis, select Single Player.
 There, you should be able to choose between Practice Mode and Match Mode.

 <img src="img/synthesis/choose-mode-modal.png" alt="image" width="50%" height="50%"/>